system's Thinking Opportunities for Leadership Innovation

 The fourth completed example depicts the journey map for reporting a traffic accident.

-When reviewing this map focus on the symptoms attached to each step and think about what innovation opportunities exist to resolve that symptom?
+When reviewing this map, focus on the symptoms attached to each step.
+Consider what innovation opportunities exist to resolve those symptoms.

 When reviewing these examples what interdependencies would you emphasize?
 What solutions would you introduce first?